Prothonotary warbler: The Hiss-Chambers Hearing

 The prothonotary warbler became known to a wider audience in the 1940s as the bird that established a connection between Whittaker Chambers and Alger Hiss in front of the House Un-American Activities Committee.

 On August 3, 1948, in a hearing before the committee, Chambers accused Hiss of being a communist spy who sought to infiltrate the U.S. government.
 Two days later, Hiss testified before the committee and claimed, among other things, that Chambers' allegations were false and that he did not know Chambers.

 However, future U.S. president, Richard Nixon, who was then a freshman congressman on the committee, became convinced that Hiss had committed perjury at the hearing.
 To verify this suspicion, the committee had Chambers appear before it again on August 7, 1948, to testify about his relationship with Hiss.
 At that hearing, Chambers testified that Hiss enjoyed bird-watching, and once bragged to Chambers about seeing a prothonotary warbler along the Potomac River.
 When Hiss appeared before the committee again, he haphazardly confirmed spotting a prothonotary warbler on the Potomac, causing many members of the committee to become convinced of the pair's acquaintance.
-Ultimately, the Hiss-Chambers hearing led, in part, to Nixon's political rise.
+Ultimately, the Hiss-Chambers hearing has been credited with contributing to Nixon's political rise.